 To browse content in Skilla’s catalog, you can press the Filter item in the action bar at the top of the catalog.
 Now, you can search for specific content, or filter by category, level, or closed captioning for videos.

 When you find a course that you want to sync into your Docebo platform, press the Import button in the course’s tile.
-In the right panel, select whether you want to import the course as a new course in the platform or to save it as learning object in the Central Learning Object Repository.
+In the right panel, select whether you want to import the course as a new course in the platform or to save it as a learning object in the Central Learning Object Repository.

 Importing Content into the Platform as Training Material